package-url/purl-spec/README.rst

 - `ctan` for CTAN TeX packages:
 - `crystal` for Crystal Shards packages:
 - `drupal` for Drupal packages:
-- `dtype` for DefinitelyTyped TypeScript type defs:
+- `dtype` for DefinitelyTyped TypeScript type definitions:
 - `dub` for D packages:
 - `elm` for Elm packages:
 - `eclipse` for Eclipse projects packages: